campg2j003/JAWS-Script-for-Audacity/readme.md

 If the uninstaller detects that the script files have been modified since they were installed, it asks for confirmation before removing them.
 A Yes response will delete all modified files.
 A No response will leave them all.
 The settings file (`audacity.jcf` or `audacity.jsi`) is not removed.

 # Using the Script

+Note: The script speaks names for some Audacity keystrokes, and uses others for performing some of its operations.
+If you reassign these keys in Audacity, you must also change their assignments in `audacity.jkm` if you want the script to continue to function properly.

 ## Basics
 Once installed, the script will speak a welcome message the first time Audacity gains focus.
 You can browse the list of keystrokes the script provides by pressing `JAWSKey+h` (`HotKeyHelp`).
 You can get a list of Audacity keystrokes by pressing `JAWSKey+w`.
 This page also has a link that will open the Audacity Guide for JAWS users, by David Bailes, in your web browser.